systemcraft-labs/decision-intercept-standard/README.md

 When referencing or describing **Decision Intercept™** in articles, research, presentations, enterprise documents, or public communications, please use the following citation format.

+### License / Attribution Notice

+This definition is publicly disclosed for reference and discussion.
+Any implementation or derivative work must acknowledge this repository
+as the original source of the Decision Intercept™ standard.

 ### Canonical Reference

-This definition is publicly disclosed for reference and discussion.
-Any implementation or derivative work must acknowledge this repository as the original source of the Decision Intercept™ standard.

 **Decision Intercept™** was originally defined and publicly declared by **Joo Hyeon Seong** on **2025-12-28**.